JelleZijlstra/lib2toast/README.md

 Python code.
 It originates from lib2to3, a tool shipped with earlier Python 3 versions to support converting between Python 2 and 3 code.

+The core part of the implementation is a tool that converts Python code to an AST.
+This makes it easy to test for correctness: just run Python's built-in `ast.parse` and assert that it produces the same tree, including line and column numbers.
+So far I have tested the compiler on lib2toast's own code as well as some of Black's code (the Black test cases were especially helpful), but there are probably more bugs.

 ## Python version support

 This library supports Python versions 3.9 and up.